ncatlab/nlab-content/pages/4407.md

 * Kazuyuki Tanaka and Takeshi Yamazaki, _Manipulating the reals in $RCA_0$_ in _Reverse Mathematics 2001_, Lecture Notes in Logic **21** (2005)
 {#TK2005}

-A [[constructive mathematics|constructive]] algebraic proof of the fundamental theorem of algebra for the [[Cauchy real numbers]] without choice princples such as [[weak countable choice]]
+A [[constructive mathematics|constructive]] algebraic proof of the fundamental theorem of algebra for the [[modulated Cauchy real numbers]] without choice princples such as [[weak countable choice]]

-* Wim Ruitenberg, Constructing Roots of Polynomials over the Complex Numbers, Computational Aspects of Lie Group Representations and Related Topics, CWI Tract, Vol. 84, Centre for Mathematics and Computer Science, Amsterdam, 1991, pp. 107–128. ([pdf](https://www.mscsnet.mu.edu/~wim/publica/roots_new.pdf))
+* {#Ruitenberg91} Wim Ruitenberg, Constructing Roots of Polynomials over the Complex Numbers, Computational Aspects of Lie Group Representations and Related Topics, CWI Tract, Vol. 84, Centre for Mathematics and Computer Science, Amsterdam, 1991, pp. 107–128. ([pdf](https://www.mscsnet.mu.edu/~wim/publica/roots_new.pdf))

 A full formalization in the [[Coq]] [[proof assistant]] is in